 if not feature:

-raise ValueError("Feature not found")
+raise ValueError(f"Feature {feature_id} not found")

 return {